Find Affordable College Courses

 Read full report on Human Development & Family Studies at Brigham Young University - Provo

 You’ll be in good company if you decide to attend Utah Valley University.
 It ranked #3 on our 2023 Most Popular Child Development & Family Studies Bachelor’s Degree Schools in the Rocky Mountains Region list.
-Located in the city of Orem, UVU is a public school with a very large student population.
+Located in the small city of Orem, UVU is a public college with a fairly large student population.

 About 92% of the students majoring in human development at the school are women while 8% are male.